 In the United States, it is estimated that there is a current deficit in the number of physicians of nearly 22,000.
-Until 2030, this deficit is expected to grow six-fold to nearly 122,000.
-With demand far outstripping supply, now may be a great time to think about starting a medical practice.
+By 2030, this deficit is expected to grow six-fold to nearly 122,000.
+With demand far outstripping supply, which means that now may be a great time to think about starting a medical practice.

 Running a medical practice requires an enormous amount of effort dedicated to patient care.
 Many healthcare professionals who start practices also discover that medical practice financing is also a significant concern.

 Luckily, there are plenty of options to consider regarding healthcare practice financing for new and existing medical practices.

 Healthcare practice loans (also known as medical practice loans) are loans designed to provide funds to a practice to help it achieve its goals.

 When it comes to what lenders will review when considering your loan application, as a doctor, not only is your credit score considered, but also your medical specialty, the historical performance of an existing practice or the projected financial performance of a new practice are taken into account.

 These funds are often utilized to obtain real estate, lease equipment, renovate facilities, or increase staff compensation.

 There are many different types of medical practice loans, but the following are five of the most common options.

 Small Business Administration Loans are typically received through a local bank and then guaranteed by the SBA to qualify for lower interest rates.
 These types of loans usually have strict guidelines and can involve a serious amount of red tape.